twilio/workshop/docs/setup.rst

 environment.

 Open the `Google App Engine Launcher`.
-Select your application from the list and click the `Logs` button.
+Select your application from the list and click the "Logs" button.
 This will launch a console that outputs activity from your local development environment.

 .. image:: _static/logsapp.png